caolan/async/README.md

   in the given array through an async iterator function.
 * __filter (filterSeries)__ - Returns a new array of all the values which pass an async truth test.
+* __reject (rejectSeries)__ - The opposite of filter, removes items that
+  passes an async test.
-* __reduce__ - Reduces a list of values into a single value using an async iterator to return each successive step.
+* __reduce (reduceRight)__ - Reduces a list of values into a single value
+  using an async iterator to return each successive step.
+* __detect (detectSeries)__ - Returns the first value is a list that passes an async truth test.
+* __sortBy__ - Sorts a list by the results of running each value through an async iterator, leaving the original values intact.
 * __some__ - Returns true if at least one element in the array satisfies an async test.
-* __every__ - Returns true if evert element in the array satisfies an async test.
+* __every__ - Returns true if every element in the array satisfies an async test.

 ### Flow Control